 Note: You may be able to use the IRS Data Retrieval Tool to pull in applicable tax information while you complete the FAFSA, but this information will not be displayed on the online FAFSA or your Student Aid Report.

-If you have any questions on the information you will need to provide, start by reviewing Federal Student Aid’s infographic on the FAFSA process.
+If you have any questions on the information you will need to provide, start by visiting the Federal Student Aid website.

 Where do I start?